krawitzzZ/ts-rust/packages/std/src/option/README.md

 > **Note**: If the underlying promise of a `PendingOption<T>` rejects, it resolves
 > to `None` by default.
 This ensures that errors in the asynchronous resolution
 > are handled gracefully without requiring explicit error handling for the promise
 > itself.
-Below are examples of key methods:
+Below are examples of key methods.

 ### async map and andThen